benrau87/fark/README.md

 Comprised of GRR and ELK stack with packetbeat

 Works on Ubuntu Server 16.01
-Best if you install MATE first and then run the setup.sh script as root from desktop
+Tested with MATE desktop and latest version of Firefox